Agriculture Loans

 • Minimum debt coverage of 1.15:1 on most loans

-Consumers Bank also offers Revolving Lines of Credit and Input Loans.
+Consumers Bank also offers Revolving Lines of Credit and Installment Loans.

 For the FSA loan program, a Beginning Farmer is defined as an individual or entity who: